xidexia/xidexia.github.io/index.md

 ---

-Since Fall 2016, I'm a PhD student in Computer Science working with Professor [Brian Kulis](http://people.bu.edu/bkulis/).
+Since Fall 2016, I'm a PhD student in Computer Science working with Professor [Brian Kulis](http://people.bu.edu/bkulis/) at Boston University.
 My academic interests broadly include machine learning, computer vision, artificial intelligence, and data science.

 Before BU, I was a ME student in [Computational Science and Engineering](http://iacs.seas.harvard.edu/)  at Harvard.
 My research focus was on developing deep learning methods applied to clinical science under the supervision of Professor Finale Doshi-Velez and Dr. Pavlos Protopapas.